Dynamic-Capital/Dynamic-Capital/docs/ton-infrastructure-config.md

   - Execute
     `toncli storage upload ./supabase/functions/miniapp/static --dns dynamiccapital.ton --verbose` from the release branch.
-  - Verify the Supabase release record fields **before** you create the log
+  - Step through the Supabase release record **before** you create the log
+    entry:
+    1. Open the latest release in Supabase → `tx_logs` and locate the draft `ton_site_publish` row for the bundle you just uploaded.
-    entry: confirm `meta.host` matches the `.ton` domain being promoted and `meta.summary` provides a concise, single-line release synopsis that auditors can follow.
-Update the release record if either value is missing or stale.
+    2. Confirm `meta.host` matches the `.ton` domain being promoted (for example `dynamiccapital.ton`).
+    3. Confirm `meta.summary` is a concise, single-line synopsis that auditors can scan quickly.
+    4. Update the release record so the host and summary reflect the version you are promoting before you proceed.
-  - Store the returned content hash in Supabase (`tx_logs.kind = 'ton_site_publish'`) alongside the values you just
+  - Record the publish event with the verified metadata in Supabase (`tx_logs.kind = 'ton_site_publish'`).
+Persist the returned content hash together with the fields you just validated so future audits have a single source of truth:
-    validated:
     - `git_ref`
     - `storage_bag_id`
     - `operator`